AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_finetuning.rst

 with reinforcement learning, it becomes an agent through this process.

 We must create a reinforcement learning environment in which our agent can explore possible solutions and learn to optimise rewards.
-AgileRL provides a :class:`ReasoningGym <agilerl.utils.llm_utils.ReasoningGym>` class that wraps a Hugging Face dataset and converts it into a reinforcement learning, gymnasium-style environment.
+AgileRL provides a :class:`ReasoningGym <agilerl.wrappers.llm_envs.ReasoningGym>` class that wraps a Hugging Face dataset and converts it into a reinforcement learning, gymnasium-style environment.

 So, how does the environment know how to reward an agent for its outputs?
 Well, we must define a *reward_function*